BYLAWS OF THE AMERICAN PSYCHIATRIC NURSES ASSOCIATION

 Section 5.
 Reelection of the Board

-An individual may serve as a member of the Board of Directors in the same office for only two consecutive terms.
-After serving two consecutive terms in the same office, an individual may not seek election for any other office until one year has elapsed.
+An individual may serve as a member of the Board of Directors in the same office for only a single three (3) year term, and must sit out no less than one (1) year prior to serving an additional term.
 The President, President-Elect, and Immediate Past President shall serve in their offices for the required term only and may not seek reelection to the Board of Directors for a period of five years.

 Section 6.
 Regular Meetings